miraclemeei/CPS-3320-Final-Project/README.md

 * which means that you have to use a lower version of python then the warnning will disappear.
 # You Can also use the jupter notebook file if you directly put it in the jupyter.
+After that you can have a full view of the bloking of the code.